-Exercising your pelvic floor muscles correctly and with the right intensity is the first line of treatment for prolapse, because such exercises can lift and stabilise a prolapse.
+Exercising your pelvic floor muscles correctly and with the right intensity is the first line of treatment for prolapse because such exercises can lift and stabilise a prolapse.
 However, this does not include casual clenching.
-Rather, it requires a carefully structured training routine that meets the basic principles of strength training.
+Instead, it requires a carefully structured training routine that meets the basic principles of strength training.
 A prolapse-conscious lifestyle will also propel you toward recovery.
-These essential elements are extensively covered in the Discreetly Fit Course, far beyond other standard instructions.
-You can greatly increase your chances of long-term recovery by applying these practices, whether your prolapse is mild or advanced.
-Before AND after surgery, they can also significantly improve your chances of lifelong surgical success.
+These essential elements are extensively covered in the Discreetly Fit workshop, far beyond other standard instructions.
+You can significantly increase your chances of long-term recovery by applying these practices, whether your prolapse is mild or advanced.
+Before AND after surgery, they can also considerably improve your chances of lifelong surgical success.

 Overall Body Condition

-Good overall body condition can greatly help you to recover from prolapse.
-Choose a form of activity that you enjoy all around, make you feel good and agree with your unique prolapse condition.
+Good overall body condition can significantly help you to recover from prolapse.
+Choose an activity you enjoy that makes you feel good and agree with your unique prolapse condition.

 Help from Others

-There are various health professionals who can help you to manage your prolapse.
+Various health professionals can help you to manage your prolapse.
 Look for people who are not only well qualified and experienced in treating prolapse but also listen to you and validate your presentation of prolapse symptoms, enlighten you with treatment choices, support you in your decisions, and assist you in building a multi-professional team to help if that’s what you need.

 Your general practitioner can help to diagnose a prolapse and to rule out any associated underlying medical conditions contributing to symptoms – for example, a urinary tract infection.
-Your family doctor can also provide you with referrals to appropriate specialists as needed.
+Your family doctor can also refer you to appropriate specialists as needed.

 Pelvic Health Physiotherapists

-Pelvic health physios can provide you with a clinical diagnosis via individualised assessment of all aspects of the pelvic floor and core condition and function, including an internal examination if required.
+Pelvic health physios can provide a clinical diagnosis via individualised assessment of all aspects of the pelvic floor and core condition and function, including an internal examination if required.
 Some of these professionals are also trained in pessary* fitting.
-Since prolapse is not a life-threatening condition, it’s always worth seeking first-line help from these terrific professionals before opting for surgery.
+Since prolapse is not life-threatening, it’s always worth seeking first-line help from these terrific professionals before opting for surgery.
 You can self-refer to a pelvic health physio.

 Urogynaecologists specialise in the treatment of pelvic floor disorders such as prolapse.
-These highly educated professionals can help you with clinical diagnosis, pessary fitting, medication and, when all else failed, surgery.
+These highly educated professionals can help you with clinical diagnosis, pessary fitting, medication and, when all else fails, surgery.

-For many, it’s difficult to discuss experiences surrounding prolapse symptoms, even with family and friends.
+For many, it’s challenging to discuss experiences surrounding prolapse symptoms, even with family and friends.
 These issues are often regarded as taboo and are associated with shame and embarrassment.
 Secrecy surrounds this topic, even among other women.
-Although health professionals can often provide some emotional support, professional psychologists are fully equipped to assist women if prolapse is having a serious impact on their emotional well-being.
+Although health professionals can often provide some emotional support, mental health professionals are fully equipped to assist women if prolapse impacts their emotional well-being.
 They are worth seeking out as needed.

 Since prolapse can be a complex condition, a multidisciplinary approach is most effective in tackling it.
-The support of dieticians and alternative therapists, such as acupuncturists and naturopaths, is worth exploring in accordance with your individual needs.
+The support of dieticians and alternative therapists, such as acupuncturists and naturopaths, is worth exploring as per your needs.

-I hope this helps you to fully participate in your own pelvic health care.
+I hope this helps you fully participate in your pelvic health care.